 This week I was going to answer the normal three questions. but this question has a lot to go through. so I want to give it the time it needs to be helpful.

-I’m weighing up whether I want to start gig photographing and I have no idea where to start or what to think ?
+I’m weighing up whether I want to start music photography and I have no idea where to start or what to think ?

 Sent in by Caleb Pattinson